This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 The beautiful Benes Square with its colourful buildings and impressive Fountain of Neptune is where Spider-Man: Far From Home was set.

-Liberec in general and the City Hall in particular are often used as the backdrop for local and international film productions.
+Liberec, in general, and the City Hall, in particular, are often used as the backdrop for local and international film productions.

 2. See The Wallenstein Houses